CPAN-Security/security.metacpan.org/docs/cna-faq.md

 That's true.
 We're not telling you what to.
 We're telling you about vulnerabilities, and offering advice to fix them.

-You don't have to follow follow our advice or cooperate with us in any way.
+You don't have to follow our advice or cooperate with us in any way.

 But we will still publish CVEs by the advised date.